amoe/allen-moronuki/allen_moronuki_notes.md

 ## Exercise: Thy Fearful Symmetry

-This is a tricky exercise because you have to remove the initial space that gets included as a result.
+1. This is a tricky exercise because you have to remove the initial space that gets included as a result.
 And you have to use this trimmed version at both sites.
 Otherwise, it's a simple build-by-recursing thing.

+2. Implemented in PoemLines.hs

+3. Implemented in Chapter9.hs as `split`

 2019-07-25